Emu Bay Railway: History

+There had been proposed connections to Gormanston or Queenstown in the late 1890s, however they did not eventuate.
+The maps in 1898 also included the assumed route of the proposed Great Western Railway that intersected with the proposed Emu Bay branch line at Leslie Junction.

 Following the opening of the Murchison Highway, the line was closed between Rosebery and Zeehan in August 1965.
 In October 1966 EZ Industries, who were now responsible for 90% of traffic on the line, launched a takeover bid for the company.
 Although rejected by the directors, it was accepted by the shareholders in early 1967.
 In the late 1960s the line was upgraded to carry heavier trains and in January 1970 reopened from Rosebery to Melba Flats.

 In December 1976, the company was relieved of its common carrier obligations.
 Thereafter the line was basically freight only except for a twice weekly mixed train which lasted until 1977, using West Coaster carriages ABL1 and 2, which retained their two-tone blue livery.
 During the construction of the Pieman River hydro electric scheme in the late 1970s the line was diverted in places and new bridges were built.

 The Emu Bay Railway was included in the October 1984 sale of EZ Industries to North Broken Hill Peko, which in 1988 merged with CRA Limited to form Pasminco.
 In 1989, an 11 kilometre branch from Moorey Junction opened to serve Aberfoyle's Hellyer Mine.
 On 22 May 1998, the company was purchased from Pasminco by the Australian Transport Network and integrated into its Tasrail business.